15 advantages of setting up a limited company

 As a limited company director, you have access to tax planning benefits unavailable to the self employed.

-You will pay less personal tax, for example, if dividends are distributed between spouses, rather than to a single shareholder.
+For example, you will pay less personal tax if dividends are distributed between spouses rather than to a single shareholder.

 Company directors decide when to distribute profits to shareholders.
 This gives you the flexibility to time dividend payments across different tax years.